 - a.
-Provision of notice to parties affected by the termination, such as Subscribers Relying Parties, and Supervisory bodies and informing them of the status of the CA - b.
-In case that the CA is publicly used, make public announcement at least three months in advance that operations will cease for the CA - c.
-Revoke all active Certificates at the end of the three months' notice period - d.
-Destroy private keys, including backup copies, in a manner such that the private keys cannot be retrieved - e.
+Ensure that any disruption caused by the termination of an Issuing CA is minimized as much as possible - Provision of notice to parties affected by the termination, such as Subscribers Relying Parties, and Supervisory bodies and informing them of the status of the - c.
+Make public announcement in the CA repository at least three months in advance that operations will cease for the CA - d.
+Revoke all active Certificates before the end of the three months' notice period - e.
+Destroy private keys, including backup copies, in a manner such that the private keys cannot be retrieved - f.
 Cease all revocation checking services relating to certificates issued using the CA keys of which use will cease.
-This means that all associated revocation lists are removed from their assigned locations and that no new revocation lists are issued to replace those that are removed - f.
-Terminate all rights for subcontractors to act in the name of the CA which will cease to operate - g.
-Ensure that all archives and logs are stored for the stated storage time and in accordance with stated instructions - h.
-Prior terminating the CA services if applicable depending on the agreed contracts, Telia may transfer provision of the CA services for its existing Subscribers to another CA successor entity
+This means that all associated revocation lists are removed from their assigned locations and that no new revocation lists are issued to replace those that are removed - g.
+Terminate all rights for subcontractors to act in the name of the CA which will cease to operate - h.
+Ensure that all archive records of the issuing CA are retained - Prior terminating the CA services if applicable depending on the agreed contracts, Telia may transfer provision of the CA services for its existing Subscribers to another CA successor entity - j.
+Notify relevant parties such as auditors, CA root programs and CCADB